Board overview

 1. Collect the hardware

-You will need the following pieces of hardware to proceed with writing the USB-C PD configuration file to a SPI Flash:
+You will need the following pieces of hardware to proceed with writing the USB-C PD configuration file to the SPI Flash:

-• A computer running Linux - the following procedure was tested with Ubuntu 23 and Debian 11 distributions
+• A computer running Linux (the following procedure has been tested with Ubuntu 23 and Debian 11 distributions)

-• 10 Pin Tag-Connect TC2050-IDC-NL cable This cable should be connected to the signals from FTDI FT4232 with respect to the following mapping:
+• 10 Pin Tag-Connect TC2050-IDC-NL cable This cable should be connected to the signals from FTDI FT4232 according to the following table:

 Tag-Connect TC2050-IDC-NL-050 (pinout)